 Ten Tips for Deducting Charitable Contributions

-When preparing to file your federal tax return, don’t forget your contributions to charitable organizations.
-Your donations could add up to a sizeable tax deduction if you itemize on IRS Form 1040, Schedule A.
+When preparing to file your federal tax return, don't forget your contributions to charitable organizations.
+If you made qualified donations last year, you may be able to take a tax deduction if you itemize on IRS Form 1040, Schedule A.

-Here are a few tips to ensure your contributions pay off on your tax return:
+The IRS has put together the following 10 tips to help ensure your contributions pay off on your tax return.

 - Contributions must be made to qualified organizations to be deductible.
 You cannot deduct contributions made to specific individuals, political organizations and candidates.